sjwilliams/scrollstory/README.md

 ## Overview

 ScrollStory is built on the idea that scrolling stories often comprise discrete elements stacked on a page that exclusively require a reader’s focus.
-These elements &mdash; or <span class="code">items</span> in ScrollStory speak &mdash; can be anything: sections of text (like the sections of this page), a video, a photo and caption, or any HTML element that can be scrolled to.
+These elements &mdash; or `items` in ScrollStory speak &mdash; can be anything: sections of text (like the sections of this page), a video, a photo and caption, or any HTML element that can be scrolled to.

 ScrollStory follows these items, internally tracking the scroll distance until an item requires the reader’s focus, at which point custom code can be executed to manipulate the experience, like updating the navigation bar and fading the background color on this page.
-Additionally, custom code can be run whenever any <span class="code">item</span> enters the viewport; any <span class="code">item</span> within a ScrollStory collection is activated (or, inversely, when none are activated); when an item is <span class="code">filtered</span>, a ScrollStory construct meaning it is no longer an active part of a collection; or any of <span class="highlighter">17 custom events</span>.
+Additionally, custom code can be run whenever any `item` enters the viewport; any `item` within a ScrollStory collection is activated (or, inversely, when none are activated); when an item is `filtered`, a ScrollStory construct meaning it is no longer an active part of a collection; or any of **17 custom events**.

-ScrollStory <span class="code">items</span> aren't just DOM nodes.
+ScrollStory `items` aren't just DOM nodes.
 Rather, they’re data objects that have a corresponding representation in the DOM.
-ScrollStory instances maintain data about each <span class="code">item</span> object in a collection and provides numerous methods of accessing, querying and modifying that data.
+ScrollStory instances maintain data about each `item` object in a collection and provides numerous methods of accessing, querying and modifying that data.

 ## Documentation

 ### Instantiation
-In its most basic form, ScrollStory takes a container element and searches for <span class="code">.story</span> child elements.
+In its most basic form, ScrollStory takes a container element and searches for `.story` child elements.

-<p class="code-kicker">The markup:</p>
+#### The markup:

 ```html
 <div id="container">